FerEspinosa/ABC9/README.md

 This is an android app that helps children to practice as they are learning to read and write (In spanish).
 It is the project I am using to learn to program android apps.

-In the last version (1.0.2.5):

 I am using 100% java.
-The Level Activity has a MVP architechtural pattern.
+There are 3 Activities: HomeActivity, NivelActivity and GameOverActivity.
+Each of them has MVP architechtural pattern.
-The MainActivity (Home) and GameOverActivity contain all their respective methods within each respective class (no architectural pattern nor interfaces)

-user's stories already met by the app:
+Some user's stories already met by the app:

 - The game shows an image, and the user is prompt to complete the word corresponding with that image, with one or more of the 4 options the player gets to choose from.

 - There are 2 display modes that are shown randomly every turn:
 - In the first one, the user must write the whole word with the sylables shown.
-  Once all the correct syllables are put each on a different random answer button, the program should fill then all the buttons left with random incorrect syllables.
+  Once the program has put all the correct syllables on different random answer buttons, the program fill the empty answer buttons with random incorrect syllables.
   These must not repeat themselves nor the correct syllables.
 - In the second display mode, the answer is shown with a missing letter.
 The user must choose the correct letter from the 4 given ones to complete the word.
-  Once the correct letter is put on a random answer button, the program should fill the rest of the buttons with random letters.
+  Once the program has put the correct letters on random answer buttons, it should fill the rest of the buttons with random incorrect letters.
-  These must not repeat themselves nor the correct letter.
+  These must not repeat themselves nor the correct letters.

 - Every word correspond to at least one level.
-- When the player accumulates 4 correct answers, the player levels up
+- When the player accumulates 4 correct answers, the player levels up.
-- only random words from the corresponding level will show up in every turn.
+- Only random words from the corresponding level will show up in every turn.

 - If the player makes a mistake, he/she loses one of three stars (lives).
-The game shows another image with its corresponding word to solve
+Then the game shows another image with its corresponding word to solve.

 - When the player makes 3 mistakes, the game is over.
 - The score is shown on the "game over screen".
 - From there, the player can play again or go to the homescreen.
 - The maximun posible score divided by 10, decides wich of the 10 predetermined messages are shown to the player.

+- HomeActivity has a button that shows/hide the options menu.
-- The player can choose to play in lowercase or uppercase mode
+- The player can choose to play in lowercase or uppercase mode.
 - The user can turn the music and sound on and off, separately.

 Roadmap

 // technic debt:
-- HomeActivity (actual MainACtivity) should be structured with MVP pattern
-- GameOverActivity should be structured with MVP pattern
 - Build unit testing with Mockito
 - Build UI testing with Espresso